 Transportation staff members should always strive to complete each day without an accident.
 Principles of defensive driving should always be foremost in the minds of the drivers as they transport students to and from school or on an extracurricular trip.

-A driver will immediately report all motor vehicle accidents/incidents regardless of seriousness or location, by 2-way radio to the dispatcher.
+A driver will immediately report all motor vehicle accidents/incidents regardless of seriousness or location, by 2-way radio to the dispatch office.
 The driver will report as many details as possible.
 However, your priority is the safety of the students.
 Failure to report an accident/incident will result in disciplinary action.
 Dispatch will immediately report all accidents/incidents to the Administrator.

-Regardless of the seriousness of the Accident/Incident, Drivers are not allowed to move the bus from the scene of the accident/incident.
+Regardless of the seriousness of the Accident/Incident, Drivers are not allowed to move the bus or leave the scene of the accident incident.
 Unless instructed by a supervisor, administrator, or law enforcement official.

 Hit-and-run accidents by the Driver will not be tolerated and will result in a recommendation for termination.